-Just like you wouldn’t introduce someone to The Eagles without starting with “Hotel California,” or to The Steve Miller band by playing them that one song they didn’t put on a greatest hits album, we wouldn’t send someone unfamiliar to some new NYC hot spot without sending them to one of these restaurants first.
+Just like you wouldn’t introduce someone to The Eagles without starting with “Hotel California,” or to The Steve Miller band by playing them that one song they didn’t put on a greatest hits album, we wouldn’t send someone to a new NYC hotspot without sending them to one of these restaurants first.
 You shouldn’t either.

 In this town, vodka sauce pizza is a thing, and Rubirosa, as far as we’re concerned, is the only place to have it.
-This thin crust delicacy is one of the absolute best pies you can have in this town.
-We’d be happy to eat it next to a dumpster every day for the rest of our lives, but it just so happens that the vibe inside this restaurant is excellent, and the rest of the menu (straightforward, Italian-American comfort food) is too.
-The wait for a table will be long, but that’s only because everyone else in New York City agrees with us.
+We’d be happy to eat this thin-crust delicacy next to a dumpster every day for the rest of our lives, but it just so happens that the atmosphere inside this restaurant is excellent, and the rest of the menu (straightforward, Italian-American comfort food) is too.
+The wait for a table will be long, but that’s only because everyone else in the city agrees with us.
 It’ll be worth it.

 People love to say that NYC has terrible Mexican food.
 It’s like pointing out a supermodel’s snaggle tooth - it makes all the other cities feel better about themselves.
 The problem is, it’s mostly true.
 Mexican food is not our strong point, and if you’re here for the first time, you should most definitely not seek out a burrito.
 That said, Casa Enrique is not only our best Mexican restaurant, it’s one of our best restaurants in general.
 This Long Island City establishment has been a favorite of the neighborhood for years, but the smart people in other boroughs also know it’s worth crossing a bridge for.
 You should too.

 In a city saturated with great Italian food, it’s almost impossible for an Italian restaurant to prove it’s something special.
 But over in Park Slope, Al Di La’s been at it since long before Manhattanites realized Brooklyn existed.
 This place isn’t fronted by a celebrity chef, nor is it trendy.
-There’s no “buzz” around it, and you’re not going to see it on any internet lists (except this one).
-But this is simple, rustic, Italian cooking at its very best, and one of the most charming environments you can eat in in.
+It is simple, rustic Italian cooking at its very best, and one of the most charming environments you can eat in.